 My name is Florencia García-Rapp.
 I am a postdoctoral associate with the research group in Communication and Culture at King Juan Carlos University in Madrid, Spain (Department of Communication and Sociology).

 Previously, I worked at the University of Sheffield as Lecturer in Media Audiences and Users and as a research associate within the research group in Media, Policy and Culture from the University of Antwerp (Department of Communication, Faculty of Social Sciences).

-In March 2018 I was awarded a PhD in Communication (summa cum laude) by Pompeu Fabra University in Barcelona, Spain.
-I also hold a Master‘s Degree in Media Culture from Paderborn University in Germany and an undergraduate Degree (Licenciatura) in Audiovisual Communication from my homeland, Argentina.
+I was awarded a PhD in Communication (summa cum laude) by Pompeu Fabra University in Barcelona, Spain.
+I also hold a Master‘s Degree in Media Culture from Paderborn University in Germany and a Degree (Licenciatura) in Audiovisual Communication from my homeland, Argentina.

-My work has been published by Celebrity Studies, First Monday, Journal of Media Practice and the International Journal of Web Based Communities.
+My work has been published by Celebrity Studies, Journal of Contemporary Ethnography, Television and New Media, First Monday, Journal of Media Practice and the International Journal of Web-Based Communities.
 I also contributed a chapter to Routledge’s anthology Mediated Intimacies (ECREA Book Series).
-The Journal of Contemporary Ethnography published my 6th and last piece on YouTube’s beauty community, focused on methodological understandings around online fieldwork, and interpretive epistemologies.